Skip to main content

 Teaching and assessment contents

 You will be taught through a combination of interactive workshops, lectures and seminars.
-Case studies (developed in partnership with service users) support a scenario-based approach to learning which facilitates small group activities and discussions, leading to shared and individual problem-solving and decision-making.
-A campus-based approach, complemented by appropriate use of both synchronous and asynchronous online learning including virtual learning environment collaborate, flipped classroom and e-learning packages, which promote personalised engagement with learning.
+Case studies (developed in partnership with service users), support a scenario-based approach to learning which facilitates small group activities and discussions, leading to shared and individual problem-solving and decision-making.
+A campus-based curriculum design is adopted, complemented by appropriate use of both synchronous and asynchronous online learning including VLE collaborate, flipped classroom and e-learning packages, such as e-workbooks, Safe Medicate, clincalskills.net, which promote personalised engagement with learning.

-At the core of the nursing programme is learning in a diverse range of clinical placements, learning in the real world which facilitates work-readiness, personal and professional development.
-Mandatory practice learning equates to 50% of the programme credit for each year.
-Your practice learning is mapped across the programme, gradually increasing as you gain in confidence, by year 3 you will complete over 55% of the programme in practice learning environments, supporting your transition from student to Registered Nurse.
-Your placements run in blocks across the year, with experiences normally in a minimum of 2 practice placements each year, in a setting appropriate to your chosen field of practice.
+At the core of the nursing programme is learning in a diverse range of clinical placements.
+Learning in the real world facilitates work-readiness, personal and professional development.
+Mandatory practice learning equates to 50% of the programme credit for each part, with the programme weeks equally shared between theory and practice learning.
+Your practice learning is mapped across the programme, gradually increasing as you gain in confidence, with students progressing from 43% of the programme hours in practice learning environments in part one, to 55% in part three, supporting your transition from student to Registered Nurse.
+Student placements run in blocks across each part, with experiences normally in a minimum of two practice placements per part, in a setting appropriate to their field of practice.
 The use of ‘spokes’ (visits to alternative placement settings) to maximise learning opportunities offered by diverse and non-traditional settings, offer exposure to opportunities to care for people from across the life-span, with mental and physical health needs and learning disabilities.
-Enhanced practice learning days, rooted in clinical practice, provide opportunities to consolidate learning, provide opportunity for reflection and inter-professional learning, including added value learning experiences and seeking additional support as necessary to promote inclusive learning in the practice setting.
+Enhanced practice learning days rooted in clinical practice, provide opportunities to consolidate learning, and for reflection and inter-professional learning, including added value learning experiences and seeking additional support as necessary to promote inclusive learning in the practice setting.

-You will be provided with opportunity to complete skills and simulated learning activities.
-All skills and simulation activities involve a range of people including students, peers, service users/carers, practitioners, technicians, academics and includes role play, ‘hands on’ practical skills sessions using a range of simulation manikins, video recording and playback.
-Formative feedback on performance is provided to facilitate safe and effective support for essential skills development, in state of the art simulation suites, replicating hospital and community practice learning environments.
-This learning is particularly important in year one, with 20 days allocated to prepare you for your practice learning experiences.
-This is reduced in year 2 and 3 to 10 days per year.
+You will be provided with opportunity to complete simulated practice learning activities.
+All simulated activities involve a range of people including students, peers, service users/carers, practitioners, technicians, academics and includes role play, ‘hands on’ practical skills sessions using a range of simulation manikins, video recording and playback.
+Formative feedback on performance is provided to facilitate safe and effective support for essential skills development, in simulation suites, replicating hospital and community practice learning environments.
+This learning is particularly important in part one, with 20 days allocated to prepare students for their practice learning experiences.
+This is reduced in part two and three to 10 days per part.

-You will have opportunity to complete a UK or international elective placement, during Year 2, semester two.
-This a 2-week experience helping with the globalization of the programme and employability.
+You will have the opportunity to complete a UK or international elective placement, during part three, semester one.
+This can be either a formative four-week experience or a summative experience, between 6 and 12 weeks, helping with the globalization of the programme and employability.

 Student story